 The walk starts from the Alpe di Neggia, accessible by car from Vira Gambarogno and Fosano.
 If you choose to take public transportation, we suggest starting from Locarno by taking the boat to Magadino and continuing with the bus to Alpe di Neggia where you will find a restaurant and a large parking lot.

 The descent on a grassy slope that turns into forest leads to the Alpe Cedullo.
-Goats, pigs, chickens and chicks, in addition to the grey ProSpecieRara (an organization protecting indigenous species) cows, are part of the nice agritourism-banquet where, during the summer, you can taste the products from the pasture: all sorts of cheeses, cured meats (including the delicious lamb salami), cakes, yoghurts, marmalade, elder syrup as well as polenta on Sundays.
+Goats, pigs, chickens and chicks, in addition to the grey ProSpecieRara (an organization protecting indigenous species) cows, are part of the nice agritourism-banquet where, during the summer, you can taste the products from the pasture: all sorts of cheeses, cured meats, cakes, yoghurts, marmalade, elder syrup as well as polenta on Sundays.
 The rustic environment and the authenticity of the offer make the place an ideal stop for the excursionist.

 Returning on the trail, in approximately ten minutes, you will reach the oratory-refuge of Sant'Anna that preserves an old fresco of "Virgin Mary of Milk" attributed to the Antonio da Tradate entourage (14th-15th centuries).
-Proceed to Pasturione (1200 m) where you will reach a junction.
-You can go down to Indemini (about 30 minutes) or continue to the Alpe di Neggia (an hour and a half through forest and stony ground, partially uphill).
+Proceed to Pasturione (1200 m) where you will reach a junction; here you can go down to the village of Indemini (about 30 minutes) or return to the Alpe di Neggia (an hour and a half through forest and stony ground, partially uphill).

 We recommend visiting Indemini, a beautiful village at 390 m elevation that has preserved the character and charm of the past.
-From Indemini you can go back by bus.
+From Indemini you can go back by PostBus.